Indian locomotive class WCAM-1: History

-WCAM-1 was a class of locomotive used in the Indian Railways system.
+The WCAM-1 was a class of locomotive used in the Indian Railways system.
 They were the first locomotives from the WCAM class.
 These locos were operational in routes around Mumbai.
 These locomotives worked on both AC as well as DC as their classification suggested.
 They hauled trains from DC section of suburban railway to AC section and thus performed a very critical task as they could easily operate on both AC and DC.
 However they performed poorly in DC mode compared to AC mode but they were very robust and had easy operating and handling characteristics.